Some basic commands for Linux beginners who switched to Linux from Windows operating system

-This article is all about Linux tips for beginners who switched to Linux operating system from Windows operating systems and it is also helpful for window users who want to learn Linux.
-In today’s world, Microsoft windows is a most usable operating system for personal and commercial usable PCs because of it’s graphical user interface many of other operating systems are also available on the internet but they either does not contain the graphical user interface or they are not user-friendly.
-But nowadays many of people’s uses Linux for personal and commercial work because Linux has a command line interface that is easy in use and it is more secure than others.
+This article is all about basic commands for Linux beginners who switched to Linux operating system from Windows operating systems and it is also helpful for window users who want to learn Linux.
+In today’s world, Microsoft Windows is a most useful operating system for personal and commercial usable PCs because of the graphical user interface many of other operating systems are also available on the internet but they either do not contain the graphical user interface or they are not user-friendly.
+But nowadays many people use Linux for personal and commercial work because Linux has a command-line interface that is easy in use and it is more secure than others.
 So we use Linux for personal computers and commercial computers.

-Now here we will learn about why we use Linux operating system instead of windows operating system and we also learn some basic commands which help you in learn Linux operating system.
+Now here we will learn about why we use Linux operating system instead of the Windows operating system and we also learn some basic commands which help you to learn the Linux operating system.

 Run given below command to saw all the run levels on your screen by this command you also can change settings